jhrcook/statistical-rethinking/ch4_linear-models.md

   - the variance-covariance matrix tells us how the parameters relate to each other
   - it can be decomposed into two pieces:
-    1.  the vector of varainces for the parameters
+    1.  the vector of variances for the parameters
     2.  a correlation matrix that tells us how the changes in one parameter lead to a correlated change in the others